 Front-of-house staff were the people who opened the centre when the country came out of the first lockdown during the COVID-19 pandemic.
 These are the staff that make up the majority of the Barbican’s non-white workers, many of whom are migrants.
 The fact that our lowest paid workers are migrants or marginalized people cannot be disentangled from the mechanics of racism, and definitely does not live up to the commitment of eradicating racism in even the most basic forms, let alone “all” of them.

-In November, the GMB Union created a petition to ask that the Barbican Centre’s front-of-house staff receive full top up—at the time of writing, this petition has been signed by 3,045 people.
+In November, the GMB Union created a petition to ask that the Barbican Centre’s front-of-house staff receive a full top up.
+At the time of writing, this petition has been signed by 3,045 people.
 The Barbican’s response has been to say that nothing can be done.

 Management continues to wash their hands of responsibility and tell workers that this has been a difficult time for e v e r y b o d y.

 2021 and beyond

 In line with the Government’s COVID-19 roadmap to re-opening the country, the doors open on 17 May 2021.

 Almost all of the Barbican’s casual staff don’t show up for front-of-house shifts.
 They have moved out of London or found employment in places that value them more.
 The Barbican’s creative upper class have to become hosts and invigilators to open the centre.